 03 of 04

 You might be surprised to learn that animal shelters and animal control facilities often get in pocket pets.
-Exasperated pet owners often do not know what to do with his chinchilla, ferret, or guinea pig but remember that the humane society has a shelter in town, so they head over and drop off the animal.
+Exasperated pet owners often do not know what to do with their chinchilla, ferret, or guinea pig but remember that the humane society has a shelter in town, so they head over and drop off the animal.

-You potentially save an animal from being euthanized when you adopt from a shelter since most have limited space and too many pets being dropped off.
+You potentially save an animal from being euthanized when you adopt from a shelter since most have too many pets being dropped off and limited space.